 7)What makes the Finger Touch System work?
 What are the physical

-reactions?
 Well, that is a tough question.
 We aren't exactly sure

 why or how it works.
 In fact, I gave a seminar a few years ago to a large group of doctors.
 We asked them to experience the